-In 2011, commercial fishermen alone landed over 5.5 billion pounds of Alaska seafood worth an ex-vessel value of \$2.2 billion.
-The 2011 harvest is the most valuable single season harvest on record, in nominal terms, and the most valuable harvest since the mid-1990's after adjusting for inflation.
-Salmon is the most valuable commercial species, worth \$657 million in ex-vessel terms in 2011, while Alaska Pollock is the largest fishery by harvest volume, worth \$459 ex-vessel value in 2011.
-The following chart shows Alaska Commercial harvest and ex-vessel value from 2000 through 2011 (includes preliminary 2012 data):
+In 2011, commercial fishermen landed over 5.5 billion pounds of Alaska seafood worth \$2.2 billion in exvessel value.
+The 2011 harvest is the most valuable single season harvest on record, in nominal terms, and the most valuable harvest since the mid-1990s after adjusting for inflation.
+Salmon is the most valuable commercial species, worth \$657 million in ex-vessel value in 2011, while pollock is the largest fishery by harvest volume, worth \$459 million in ex-vessel value in 2011.
+The following chart shows Alaska commercial harvest and ex-vessel value from 2000 through 2011 (includes preliminary 2012 data):